ve12sus/youtube-comment/README.md

 I wrote the JS portion next.
-I felt like if I can take some time to write my own lightweight MVC I would be able to eventually use and understand JavaScript (thus most JS frameworks), as opposed to learning one framework ridigly.
+I felt like if I can take some time to write my own lightweight MVC I would be able to eventually use and understand JavaScript (thus most JS frameworks), as opposed to learning one framework at the beginning.

 ### Features and details:
 * Models from 2 APIs.
 My own from above and YouTube's API.
 * Uses a auto-updating observer pattern.
 The models get updated through user actions then the view gets rendered through model updates.
-* The controller controls many UI functions from creating a video to alterating the contents.
+* The controller controls many UI functions from creating a video to altering the contents.
-* Uses AJAX from Jquery and Resig's PrettyDate function as only 'outside' code.
+* Uses AJAX from JQuery and John Resig's PrettyDate function as only 'outside' code.
-* The view function renders all of the page on the fly.
+* The view function renders all of the page using anchors in the HTML.
-* refactored many times to be light weight.
+* Refactored many times to be light and only has what the site needs.

 ### What I learned: